 Testing the Use of Natural Language Processing Software and Content Analysis to Analyze Nursing Hand-off Text DataCIN: Computers, Informatics, Nursing

 Natural language processing software programs are used primarily to mine both structured and unstructured data from the electronic health record and other healthcare databases.
-The mined data are used, for example, to identify vulnerable at-risk populations and predicting hospital associated infections and complications.
 Natural language processing programs are seldomly used in healthcare research to analyze the how providers are communicating essential patient information from one provider to another or how the language that is used impacts patient outcomes.

 Feasibility of Wearable Universal Serial Bus Utilization to Support Clinical Trial Participant Safety Management: A Pilot, Qualitative Descriptive Study.Computers, Informatics, Nursing: CIN

 Clinical trials are exploratory in nature and thus present a degree of risk for those individuals who participate in the trial.
-Risks include adverse events, which are undesirable experiences that arise from use of investigational products or devices that may cause participant injury or withdrawal from the clinical trial.
-The prevention of adverse events is a challenge given the lack of interoperability among organizational electronic health records and reliance on wallet cards to communicate safety-related information, leaving the burden of describing research-related information to external providers on the trial participant.
+Risks include adverse events, which are undesirable experiences that arise from use of products or devices that may cause participant injury or withdrawal from the clinical trial.
+The prevention of adverse events is a challenge given the lack of interoperability among organizational electronic health records and reliance on wallet cards to communicate safety-related information.

 Policy Priorities in Nursing Informatics: The American Academy of Nursing Informatics and Technology Expert Panel in 2020CIN: Computers, Informatics, Nursing